thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 Spring index greater than 25 is considered "difficult to control".

 Ideally, spring index should be in the range of 4 to 12 in order to achieve spring industry standard tolerances.
-Reduced coiling machine speeds, specialized fixturing and other tooling may be required outside this range.
+Reduced coiling machine speeds, specialized fixtures and other tooling may be required outside this range.
 Check with the spring manufacturer regarding capabilities and costs.

 &nbsp;